Huessenbergnetz/Fuoten/README.md

     git clone --recursive https://github.com/Buschtrommel/Fuoten.git

-Now create open the *Fuoten.pro* project file in the SDK and configure your build targets.
+Now open the *Fuoten.pro* project file in the SDK and configure your build targets.
 For every build target you have to specify the following additional *qmake arguments* (can be done on the Projects page of the Qt Creator).

     CONFIG+=sfos INSTALL_LIB_DIR=/usr/share/harbour-fuoten/lib INSTALL_TRANSLATIONS_DIR=/usr/share/harbour-fuoten/l10n BTSC_APP_NAME=fuoten